desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 ## Overview {#overview}

-In a Desk app, bindings are used to act on changes to property data — for example to update the UI when the state of an activity changes, or a property of a view model is updated.
+In a Desk app, bindings are used to handle changes to property data — for example to update the UI when the state of an activity changes, or when a property of a view model is updated.

 **Why?** — Bindings are a powerful tool for keeping the UI in sync with the rest of the application, while keeping business logic out of the view.
 Bindings also have their place in other parts of a complex app, such as services and data or view models, as a means to _decouple_ different parts of the application.

 This way, it's easier to distinguish between objects that contain business logic, _providing_ data (properties), and objects that _consume_ this data (using bindings), such as views.
 As an application grows, this separation of concerns becomes increasingly important.

 **Implementation** — Bindings are applied to {@link objects managed objects}, and watch for changes to attached 'parent' objects and their properties.
-When the object is attached, and a property with a specified name is available, the binding starts to observe the source property.
-A binding can either directly update a target property, or call a callback function whenever the value changes.
+When an object is attached, and a property with a specified name is available on a parent (or parent's parent, and so on), the binding starts to observe the source property.
+From there, the binding typically updates a bound target property directly.

 Hence, the source object is always the _first parent in the managed object hierarchy that provides a property with the specified name_.
-If the target object is not attached yet, or none of the parents have a property with the specified name then the binding is unbound, and is reevaluated each time a _new_ parent is attached further up the hierarchy.
+If the target object is not attached yet, or none of the parents have a property with the specified name then the binding is 'unbound', and will be reevaluated each time a _new_ parent is attached further up the hierarchy.

 In addition, bindings provide the following features:

-- A **source path** can be used to watch nested properties instead of a single property.
+- **Source paths** instead of single property names can be used to watch _nested_ properties instead of a single property.
 - **Filters** can be added to manipulate or combine bound values.
-- A **callback** function can be used to handle updates, rather than setting a target property directly.
+- **Callback** functions can be used to handle source updates, rather than setting a target property directly.

 ## Creating a binding {#create}